shristi-shrestha/linux-use-snippets/README.md

 # linux-use-snippets (in no particular order)

+These are snippets I have used as a computational biogist in my everyday work.

 - #### remove all files starting with a certain string in Linux `find  . -name 'name*' -exec rm {} \;`